Water Filters & Iron

 Why isn’t a water softener reliable to remove iron?

 The problem lies in the regeneration process, and the water softener will not remove the iron embedded in its resin bed.
 Additionally, the softener may not remove all the iron.
 As mentioned previously, it only takes a minuscule amount of iron to cause staining.
 Some water systems may have iron content of more than 10 ppm.
-A standard water softener will be useless at this point, and you will need s specialized treatment system.
-Some regions in North America contain iron levels up to 20ppm.
+A standard water softener will be useless at this point, and you will need a specialised treatment system.
+Some regions in North America contain iron levels up to 20 ppm.
 You can learn more about this subject in this youtube video.

-What is the best water filter remove iron from well water?
+What is the best Iron Water Filter to remove iron from well water?

 Water can have two types of iron.
-The first one is ferric iron which is visible because it does not dissolve in water, and the second one is the soluble ferrous iron that cannot be seen with the naked eye.
-Water with ferric iron has particulates, and these can be filtered out easily with the suitable media.
+The first one is ferric iron which is visible because it does not dissolve in water, and the second one is the soluble ferrous iron which cannot be seen with the naked eye.
+Water with ferric iron has particulates, which can be filtered out easily with suitable media.
 Ferrous iron, on the other hand, is a little tricky.
 It will first require oxidation to change to particulate iron before it is removed from the water.
 To remove both types of iron, you might need one of the following processes.